franzbu/EnhancedSpaces.spoon/README.md

 ...
 ```

-With the entry above, you get the following Germanized menu:
+With the entry above, you get the following menu in German:

 <img src="https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu6.png" width="200">